 After a very traumatic few weeks where I had been in to a coma and nearly died, developed a serious and rare dermatology illness and then spent 9 days in a cancer isolation ward and my immune system had failed, my hair coming out in clumps and required a central line, I needed a change of scenery.
 A place to mentally get my head around what lay in front of me.
 Something that would throw my life right in the air.
 I really was in no fit state to travel anywhere, I was fainting on a daily basis.
 I knew why and it was something I would have to put up with for a wile.
 I was also emotionally and mentally drained after splitting from my partner.
 I didn’t think it was possible to cry any more tears.
 A text message was sent to me after he had driven half the night to avoid telling me face to face after an ultimatum had been made.
 An ultimatum to pick me or someone else.
 I lost.
 I’d been unable to tell him something I so needed to but with him not answering my text messages it appeared my next journey in life was to be done alone and I needed to get away from all surroundings to process this in my head.
 I truly was alone and I needed time to think.
 So on a plane I jumped to Scotland.

 Sitting at the airport was like waiting to have my fate sealed.
 Everyone around me was so happy and jolly off on their holidays.
-All I wanted to do was find a snuggly blanket, wrap myself in to it ad crawl in to a ball and sat there until everything went away.
+All I wanted to do was find a snuggly blanket, wrap myself in to it and crawl in to a ball and sit there until everything went away.
 That clearly wasn’t going to work.

 My first day in Edinburgh consisted of a ticket on the tourist bus and a visit to Edinburgh Castle, I was really lucky in that the sun shined.
 The views from the castle were spectacular.

 For lunch I went to the Cannonball restaurant that is just at the entrance to the castle.
-Delicious is not the word and I will be writing a separate post regard the lunch here.
+Delicious is not the word and I have written a separate post regard the lunch here.